thiswillbeyourgithub/repeng/README.md

 # Current plan:
 1. Use a single model as a reference
+    - Current best choice is `qwen/qwen3-4b` because it's small and *okay*.
+And I have terrible hardware.
+If you're rich and want to send me a GPU I would make great use of it!
 2. create a calibrating suite:
     - if you give pairs of "dumb/smart" then ask for the model to estimate its IQ, it's easy to parse the answer to measure which layers to target and by how much etc
         - same idea with "young/old" then ask to estimate its age.